-- BESS1 (Install a new behind the meter battery energy storage system) BESS1 Fact Sheet - BESS2 (Sign a behind-the-meter battery energy storage system up to a demand response contract) - BESS2 Fact Sheet.
+- BESS1 (Install a new behind the meter battery energy storage system) BESS1 Fact Sheet - BESS2 (Onboard a behind the meter battery energy storage system with a Demand Response Aggregator) - BESS2 Fact Sheet.

-This requirement aims to help customers make informed decisions about installing a battery or signing a demand response contract under the scheme.
+This requirement aims to help customers make informed decisions about installing a battery or connecting their battery to a VPP under the scheme.